greydevv/pseudo-rng/README.md

 Computers, however, are able to *receive* truly random data via an external, non-deterministic method.
 For example, using a Geiger Counter to measure radioactive activity will provide truly random results.

 ### Linear Congruential Generator (LCG)

 [*Wikipedia*](https://en.wikipedia.org/wiki/Linear_congruential_generator)

 A *Linear Congruential Generator (LCG)* is an algorithm designed to produce pseudorandom numbers.
-LCGs take in four parameters:
+An LCG takes in four parameters:

 1. `m` - modulus
 2. `a` - multiplier
 3. `c` - increment
 4. `n` - seed

-LCG's depend heavily on "good" parameter choice to produce a long period.
+LCGs depend heavily on "good" parameter choice to produce a long period.

 A natural question at this point would be...

-> *Well, if the quality of the LCG depends on combinations of parameters, how should we chooose the parameters?*
+> *Well, if the quality of the LCG depends on combinations of parameters, how should we choose the parameters?*

 According to [*Wikipedia*](https://en.wikipedia.org/wiki/Linear_congruential_generator), there are three main paths to take for LCG parameter choices: